IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

 You can potentially avoid that cost by checking for an existing token that you can use or refresh.
 To do this, call [__uid2.isLoginRequired](../sdks/sdk-ref-javascript#isloginrequired-boolean) which returns a Boolean value.
 If it returns `true`, this means that the UID2 SDK cannot create a new advertising token with the existing resource and DII is required to generate a brand new UID2 token.

-It is possible that after you provide a DII and [__uid2.isLoginRequired](../sdks/sdk-ref-javascript#isloginrequired-boolean) still returns a `false` value.
-This would be because the DII was opted out of UID2.
-The UID2 SDK for JavaScript will respect the opt out preference and not generate UID2 tokens even if you call any of the `setIdentity` method calls with DII again, optionally, you might want to avoid making such calls repeatedly.
+It is possible that when you provide DII, [__uid2.isLoginRequired](../sdks/sdk-ref-javascript#isloginrequired-boolean) still returns a `false` value.
+This happens if the user has opted out of UID2.
+The UID2 SDK for JavaScript respects the user's optout and does not generate UID2 tokens, even if you call any of the `setIdentity` method calls with the same DII again.
+Optionally, you might want to avoid making such calls repeatedly.

-The following code snippet demonstrates how you might integrate with the UID2 SDK for JavaScript for the two scenarios above&#8212;starting with no token as well as reusing/refreshing any existing UID2 token if found.
+The following code snippet demonstrates how you might integrate with the UID2 SDK for JavaScript for these two scenarios&#8212;starting with no token, or reusing/refreshing an existing UID2 token.

 ```js
 <script async src="{{ UID2_JS_SDK_URL }}"></script>